JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 That said, while there was a huge room with a lot of open space, there wasn’t a lot of room to actually sit.
 So Rob and I sat out on a bench in the hallway near the bathroom.

-Rob was generally a quiet drunk for the most part, but did unexpecedly blurt out “She’s got a nice tushy!” when some woman with a genuinely nice ass walked by us to wait in line to get to the bathroom.
+Rob was generally a quiet drunk for the most part, but did unexpectedly blurt out “She’s got a nice tushy!” when some woman with a genuinely nice ass walked by us to wait in line to get to the bathroom.
 “Yup!”
 I said in agreement.

 After a while, I felt the need to not be near Rob, so I stood up and headed back into the main room on the second floor.